ying-tang/help-documentation/_cinder/supported_volume_types.md

 ## Introduction

-OpenStack Cinder Block Storage Service uses storage hardware to provide a backend that supports its volumes.
+The OpenStack Cinder Block Storage service uses storage hardware to provide a backend that supports its volumes.
-Typically, Conder is configured with a single backend.
-Currently, IBM Bluebox Cloud can support two backends using Ceph Storage, namely `rbd_hybrid` and `rbd_ssd`.
+Typically, Cinder is configured with a single backend.
+Currently, IBM Blue Box Cloud can support two backends using Ceph Storage, namely `rbd_hybrid` and `rbd_ssd`.
 The `rbd_hybrid` backend uses a Ceph Storage Pool corresponding to the `Hybrid` type.
 Similarly, `rbd_ssd` uses a Ceph Storage Pool corresponding to the `SSD` type.

-Each Cinder Backend is associated with a Volume Type.
+Each Cinder backend is associated with a Volume Type.
 The Volume Type assignment is a mechanism for providing scheduling to a specific backend.

 ## Supported Volume Types
    - CEPH_HYBRID